ciehanski/kip/README.md

 ## TODO

-- Fix assembling multi-chunk files on restore
-- Create sync_channel for 10 concurrent file uploads during `run.upload()`
-- Implement SQLite or similar file DB for jobs storage
 - Implement exclusions list
+- Add USB as a provider
+- Add local path/network path as a provider
 - Add Google Drive as a provider
-- Add Dropbox as a provider
-- Add local path/network path as a provider

 ## Usage